 Current cameras: OM-D E-M1, E-M5 Mark II, E-M10 Mark II, E-M10, PEN F, PEN E-P5, E-PL5, E-PL6, E-PL7

 Lenses in system: 19 Olympus lenses (over 45 MFT mount lenses altogether)

 Olympus plundered its back catalogue for inspiration in its CSC design, with two retro-styled lines: the PEN series, based on the classic 1950’s half frame PENs, and the OM-D, based on its classic OM film SLRs.
-The OM-D models offer a built-in EVF while the PENs do not (though some accept an optional add-on one).
+The OM-D models offer a built-in EVF while most of the PENs do not (though some accept an optional add-on one, and the newest, the PEN F has one inbuilt).
 All use the same MFT format sensor as Panasonic, and the MFT lens mount, which enables all Olympus, Panasonic and third-party MFT lenses to be attached.